VaishnaviKrishna/mnist-dataset/README.md

 # Overview
-This project aims at classifying the digits in the MNIST dataset into two categories - **zero (label 1) and non-zero (label 2)**.
+This project aims at classifying the digits in the MNIST dataset into two categories - **zero (label 1) and non-zero (label 2)** and 10 (0 - 9) categories.
 For the purpose of classification, SVM and CNN (using Keras) have been implemented.
 Each of them are implemented in different Jupyter notebooks.

 # Software
 * The analysis and implementation has been done using Python 3.6 version.